ZeEzTw/RootCalib/README.md

 # Histogram Peak Extraction and Calibration Tool

 This project provides tools for extracting and analyzing peaks from ROOT histograms, calibrating them using multiple sources, and saving the results.
 It also supports making adjustments to peaks after initial processing.
+The tool is modular and extensible, offering robust error handling and an optional user interface for interactive use.

 ## Features